What Is Undercut in Welding?

 How to Prevent Undercut in Welding

 Preventing undercut starts with controlling heat input and metal deposition throughout the weld.
-You need steady travel speed so the puddle gets enough filler and doesn’t wash away the edge.
+You need steady travel speed so the puddle gets enough filler and does not wash away the edge.

-Choose the right electrode selection for the joint and confirm your welding techniques support even fusion, not aggressive melt-back.
+Choose the right electrode selection for the joint, then confirm your welding techniques support even fusion.
+Avoid aggressive melt-back that cuts into the base metal.

 Select the right electrode and technique to promote even fusion without excessive melt-back.

-Keep your equipment calibrated; correct voltage and amperage keep the arc stable and limit gouging of the base metal.
-Additionally, understanding amperage ranges helps in maintaining the right heat input for the material being welded.
+Keep your equipment calibrated.
+Correct voltage and amperage keep the arc stable and limit gouging of the base metal.

-Prepare the joint well by removing contamination and matching bevel angles to the material, so filler ties in cleanly.
+Understanding amperage ranges helps you maintain the right heat input for the material and electrode.
+Prepare the joint well by removing contamination and matching bevel angles to the material.

 Set the Right Electrode Angle